 Michigan is a very underrated destination when it comes to natural beauty.
 However, it’s home to the beautiful Pictured Rocks National Lakeshore.
 Here, there are three picture-esque campgrounds that are actually drive-in sites.
 This means that you pull your vehicle into a spot and enjoy the park.

 Between the three campgrounds, there are a total of 65 sites and each one requires a reservation to secure the spot.
-The gorgeous pictured rocks are a short paddle or boat ride away.
+The gorgeous rocks pictured above are only a short paddle or boat ride away.

-Although these are several of the top camping locations in the United States, this really only scratches the surface as to what there is to explore.
+Although these are several of the top locations to camp in the United States, this really only scratches the surface as to what there is to explore.
 However, this is a great starting point.

 Each of these locations brings something unique to the table, and camping on-site puts you in the very best position for enjoying it all fully, whether solo camping or with friends and family.

-Enjoy these best camping locations in the United States!
+Enjoy these best locations to camp in the United States!
 Good luck, and happy camping.